Skip to main content

 Nonparametric Machine Learning Algorithms

-• Features: Algorithms that do not assume a function form but flexibly learn the function from the data.
-The number of parameters depends on the amount of data, and more complex functions can be learned with more data.
+• Features: Algorithms that do not assume a functional form and learn the function flexibly from the data.
+The number of parameters depends on the amount of data, allowing for more complex functions to be learned with more data.

 • Decision Trees